 My version?
 We took the kids to Singapore’s Botanical Gardens to explore the 150-year-old tropical paradise that is teaming with life and surprises.

 This magnificent and lusciously sweaty adventure is one of UNESCO’s World Heritage Sites and should not be missed when in Singapore.

 4. Get comfy!

 Retire your footwear for the flight in the space below your seat or the overhead compartment and slide into the socks and slippers provided for you on Business Class.
-Travelling economy?
+Traveling economy?
 Come equipped with your own pair of clean comfy socks to put on.

 Since you can’t control the temperature in the cabin, it’s always good to have something extra to wrap around your head/neck if the AC is blasting too high while you sit/sleep.

-Say “no gracias” to the bar, sleeping pills, coffee and caffeinated tea.
+Say “no gracias” to the bar, sleeping pills, coffee, and caffeinated tea.
 What to order?
 Water, sparkling water, herbal tea, and hot water with lemon.
-Sip on water like it’s your job.
+Sip on the water like it’s your job.
 Your body will adjust to your new time zone much better (and thank you) for not consuming alcohol or caffeine on the journey.

 RECOMMENDED: Why Drinking And Flying Don’t Mix

 6. Bathroom breaks